All Saints, Margaret Street

 The church was funded by a wealthy businessman, AJ Beresford Hope, who handed Butterfield the unenviable task of cramming a church, clergy house, and choir school into a narrow city plot, bounded on three sides by neighbouring buildings.
 Not only that, but the church buildings had to express the flowering Tractarian ideals then so prevalent in Britain.

 The Tractarians believed that the exterior should be plain, unadorned, and time and money lavished to create an evocative interior.
-Influenced by the writings of John Ruskin, Butterfield set about to show how a relatively gloomy interior could be made to shine with colour through use of chequered patterns, polished granite piers, coloured tiles, rich stained glass, and the painted reredos by Dyce.
+Influenced by the writings of John Ruskin, Butterfield set about to show how a relatively gloomy interior could be made to shine with colour through use of chequered patterns, polished granite piers, coloured tiles, rich stained glass, and a painted reredos by William Dyce, who is best known for his frescoes in the Palace of Westminster based on the tales of King Arthur.

 Butterfield's aesthetic tastes changed over the years it took to finish All Saints, leading to arguments with the patron, Beresford Hope, who felt that his architect was deviating from the original vision.
 That said, the overall effect of All Saints is glorious, though not always harmonious, Victorian idealism realized.